 When I heard the news that any site could access the Google features previously hidden behind AMP, the biggest concern I had was whether removing the pages would temporarily confuse Google and damage my SEO.
 After a particularly painful AMP-related problem while updating dependencies, I took the plunge.
 And... everything was fine?
 After removing the pages, I noticed no issues on Google Search Console and no drop in traffic.
 The traffic that previously used AMP was just all served normally.

 In saying this, I did take extra special care to remove all mention of AMP from my site.
 In particular, I ensured that no

 amphtml link tags existed on my site.
 My experience doesn't mean it's impossible for removing AMP to cause an issue, but it looks to be perfectly safe if done cleanly.

 Once I removed AMP, my average page load times actually improved.
-I'm sure I could have optimised my AMP pages more, or maybe my main site was more optimised than what Google used as a benchmark for AMP.
+I'm sure I could have optimised my AMP pages more, or maybe my non-AMP site was more optimised than what Google used as a comparison benchmark for AMP.
 Either way, keeping AMP around was a detriment to the user experience, not an improvement.
-Either way, this is not an uncommon occurrence.
+Sadly, this is not an uncommon occurrence.

 Given the above factors, removing AMP was a natural decision.
 The only outlying question I really have is why didn't I remove it sooner.
-I'm sure I could have written a much more performant and maintainable AMP site, but that's just too much effort for a personal website.
+I'm sure I could have written a much more performant and maintainable AMP site, but that would’ve required more effort than I wanted to put into my personal website.
+I didn’t want to spend my time and energy maintaining the site itself, I wanted to spend it writing and creating things to put on the site.
 I set up AMP with the hope of improved SEO and held off removing it for fear of harming my SEO.
 Whether technology like this has a place in the future of the web or not, I'm glad that AMP is no longer a prerequisite for being shown in various parts of Google.